This blog was initially published in April 2017 and has been updated and republished in January 2019.

 In the age of the consumer, education and authenticity are king.

 And, with the average user reading as little as 20% of your web page, this represents a challenge for your business to make its mark in as few words as possible, or as interactively as possible.

 And that’s where video comes in.

-This blog will explore the benefits of video marketing and how it can be utilised by your business to capture the fleeting attention of the modern and digitally-enabled prospect.
+This blog will explore the benefits of using video in both your marketing and sales teams, and how it can be utilised by your business to capture the fleeting attention of the modern and digitally-enabled prospect.

 It’s important to appreciate the value of video marketing: video combines both; interactivity and authenticity to create more expressive content.
 There’s always ‘talk’ about ‘expressing’ your brand, but words are limited in the sense that they’re static, and highly dependent on someone investing the time to read them.
 Video on the other hand, is dynamic and less demanding of our cognitive capabilities.

 Think about it: when presented with either a book or a movie adaptation of the same book, many will flock to the movie option as it’s easier to digest at the initial stage.
 HubSpot says that when viewed the text and video on the same page, 72% of people will watch the video instead of read the text – speaks volumes right?

 Of course, text-based content still has a role to play.
 Video, however, gives you an opportunity to convey the personality of your business and what it stands for in an immersive way.
 The new consumer wants to be able to trust the brands they interact with and to do that, it’s important you let them know that you’re human too, excited about what you do, and perhaps most crucially: excited about helping them.

 Videos focus primarily on appealing emotionally to your prospects, talking their language, and come with the added benefit of being easy to digest and placing no demands on the consumer.
 They’re noncommittal and easily digestible content formats.